PrismarineJS/node-minecraft-protocol/docs/API.md

 ### `packet` event

 Called with every packet parsed.
-Takes two params, the JSON data we parsed, and the packet metadata (name, state)
+Takes three params, the JSON data we parsed, , the packet metadata (name, state) and the initial buffer

 ### `raw` event